ICC Champions Trophy: Qualification

-Up to 2006 the Champions Trophy was held every two years.
-The tournament had been scheduled to be held in Pakistan in 2008 but was moved to South Africa in 2009 due to security reasons.
-From then on it has been held every four years like the World Cup.
+Tournament

 The Champions Trophy differs from the World Cup in a number of ways.
-The matches in the Champions Trophy are held over a period of around two and a half weeks, while the World Cup can last for over a month.
-The number of teams in the Champions Trophy are less than the World Cup, with the latest edition of the World Cup having 10 teams whereas the 2017 ICC Champions Trophy had 8 teams.
+The matches in the Champions Trophy are held over a period of around two-and-a-half weeks, while the World Cup can last for over a month.
+The number of teams in the Champions Trophy are fewer than in the World Cup, with the latest edition of the World Cup having ten teams, whereas the latest edition of the Champions Trophy had eight.

 For 2002 and 2004, twelve teams played a round-robin tournament in four pools of three, with the top team in each pool moving forward to the semi-final.
 A team would play only four games (two in the pool, semi-final and final) to win the tournament.
-The format used in the Knock Out tournaments differed from the formats used in the Champions Trophy.
-The competition was a straight knock out, with no pools and the loser in each game being eliminated.
-Only eight games were played in 1998, and 10 games in 2000.
+The format used in the KnockOut tournaments (1998 and 2000) differed from the formats used in the Champions Trophy.
+The competition consisted entirely of a single-elimination tournament (a type of knockout tournament, hence the name used at that time), with no pools and the loser in each game being eliminated immediately.
+Only eight games were played in 1998, and ten games in 2000.

-Since 2006, eight teams have played in two pools of four in a round-robin format, with the top two teams in each pool playing in the semi-finals.
+Since 2009, eight teams have played in two pools of four in a round-robin format, with the top two teams in each pool playing in the semi-finals.
 Losing a single match potentially means elimination from the tournament.
 A total of 15 matches are played in the present format of the tournament, with the tournament lasting about two and a half weeks.

+Hosts

+England has hosted the tournament for the most times – 3 (2004, 2013, 2017) followed by Wales (2013 and 2017).
+Bangladesh, Kenya, Sri Lanka, India and South Africa have all hosted the tournament once each.

+Sri Lanka were the first (and currently the only) host team to win the tournament (alongside joint winners India), while also being the first home team to reach the final of the tournament.
+England reached the final two times, both on home soil, only to lose to winners West Indies (2004) and India (2013) respectively.

+In 2021, the ICC announced the Future Tours Programme for the 2024–2031 cycle, announcing Pakistan as the host for the 2025 edition and India for the 2029 edition of the tournament.